MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 });
 ```

-You can find the full list of key codes in the Java Docs: https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html.
+The full list of key codes is in the Java Docs: https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html.

 ### JSwing Image Icons

 We can use the `ImageIcon` class to display images on `JLabel` and `JButton` objects.

-You can use the following code to create an image icon for an image called icon.jpg as long as it's in the same location as *Main.java*.
+We can use the following code to create an image icon for an image called icon.jpg as long as it's in the same location as *Main.java*.

 ```java
 ImageIcon icon = new ImageIcon("icon.jpg");